manishrps/DP-900T00A-Azure-Data-Fundamentals/Instructions/Cloudlabs/Module 02 : Lab 01: Provision Azure relational database services.md

 Over time if you realize you need additional compute power to keep up with demand, you can adjust performance options or even switch between the DTU and vCore performance models.

 1. Open Edge Browser and log in to the Azure portal.
-When prompted, use the credentials provided within the environment Details tab of the lab guide.
+When prompted, use the credentials provided within the Environment Details tab of the lab guide.

     ![Environment details](media/environment-details.png "Environment details")